 main landmark role is used to indicate the primary content of a document.
-The main content area consists of content that is directly related to or expands upon the central topic of a document, or the central functionality of an application.
+The main content area consists of content that is directly related to or expands upon the central topic of a document, or the main function of an application.

 <div id="main" role="main"> <h1>Avocados</h1> <!-- main section content --> </div>